-After you've finished the Microsoft IIS tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+After you've finished the Microsoft IIS tutorial, you can clean up the resources that you created on GCP so they won't take up quota and you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 Delete your Cloud Platform project

 The easiest way to eliminate billing is to delete the project that you created for the tutorial.

 - In the Cloud Console, go to the Manage resources page.

 - In the project list, select the project that you want to delete and then click Delete delete.

 - In the dialog, type the project ID and then click Shut down to delete the project.